 With simply prepared cuts, shellfish plate towers, Alaskan King crab, super-fresh oysters, fantastic outdoor seating, and live jazz, Blue Water Grill is one of the best options for seafood in the city, let alone Union Square.

 This long-standing noodle shop in Union Square serves up fresh and lively Thai food in an open space with high ceilings and communal seating.
 Small dishes like dumplings and skewers satisfy the mildly hungry, while big portions of pad thai and broth-soaked noodles provide a more filling experience.

 The coffee is high quality, and you'll definitely probably run into a celebrity here.
 Or at least Bill Hader.

-After 30 years on 16th street, Danny Meyer's trailblazing Union Square Cafe is reopening a few blocks up at 19th street and Park Avenue.
+After 30 years on 16th street, Danny Meyer's trailblazing Union Square Cafe has found a larger home few blocks up (the rent was too damn high).
 The five-time James Beard Award-winner and perennial NYC favorite serves American-Italian dishes and sources many of its ingredients from the nearby greenmarket.